harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 	+ There will be search box that the user can use to look for the CP they want (search by name)
 	+ Added index on the BE to further improve the API search request.
 (CDS-25818, ZD-16352, ZD-18775, ZD-27387)
 * Fixed the inconsistency in service name in services page.
 (CDS-25445, ZD-18756)
-* FIxed a bug when Kubernetes rollback wasn't skipped if execution failed before Kubernetes deployment step.
+* Fixed a bug when Kubernetes rollback wasn't skipped if execution failed before Kubernetes deployment step.
 (CDS-4025, ZD-15002)
 * Now the error HelmClientException is caught at an earlier stage.
 This avoids unnecessary execution and saves time for user.
 (CDS-2022)

 ### March 30, 2022, minor release 74410